adamtilson/ense271/lab-1/lab-doc.md

 - A team of four to eight stakeholders from different roles
 - Domain experts, testers, UI designers, business people

-## Eight Steps
+## Original Method in Eight Steps

-In the original article, eight steps were presented in the activity of user-story mapping.
-These need not be followed rigidly, but still explain the general idea.
+Originally, eight steps were given to describe user-story mapping.
+These need not be followed rigidly, but provide a nice narrative to the process.

 1. Collect Features
 2. Add Details